 * This post contains affiliate links below.

-The platform deck boards run 8′ so no waste here and you have a little walking space in front of the queen size camping air mattress.
+The platform deck boards run 8′ so no waste here.
+Also you have a little walking space in front of the queen size camping air mattress.

 It’s a little relaxing space carved out of our backyard, if my kids were younger it would make a great playhouse too.
 You could even add solid roofing material to make it more waterproof for a playhouse.
 Or for another playhouse idea – try this open frame idea or this bungalow playhouse.

 The awning is a super easy addition.
 I used 80″ wide Sunbrella awning fabric so it fits the length of the cabana without having to finish the edges.
 On the ends I made a pocket for 3/4″ steel conduit pipe, fold the raw edge of the fabric over 1/2″ and then 2″ and sew a seam then slide the pipe into the pocket.